jenkins-infra/repository-permissions-updater/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Make sure to `@`mention the users being added so their GitHub account names are known if they require GitHub merge access (see below).
 - [ ] [All newly added users have logged in to Artifactory at least once](https://github.com/jenkins-infra/repository-permissions-updater/#requesting-permissions)

-#### Merge permission to GitHub repository
+### Maintainer checklist (not for requesters!)

 - [ ] Check this if newly added person also needs to be given merge permission to the GitHub repo (please @ the people/person with their GitHub username in this issue as well).
-If needed, it can be done using an [IRC bot command](https://jenkins.io/projects/infrastructure/ircbot/#github-repo-management).
-Make sure to check that the `$pluginId Developers` team has `Write` permissions or above while granting the access.
+If needed, it can be done using an [IRC Bot command](https://jenkins.io/projects/infrastructure/ircbot/#github-repo-management)
+- [ ] Check that the `$pluginId Developers` team has `Admin` permissions while granting the access.
+- [ ] In the case of plugin adoption, ensure that the Jenkins Jira default assignee is either removed or changed to the new maintainer.
+There are [IRC Bot commands](https://jenkins.io/projects/infrastructure/ircbot/#issue-tracker-management) for it